yve-scientist/yve-scientist/README.md

 ## Epidemiologist | Data Scientist | Machine Learning & AI

-Hi, I'm an Epidemiologist and Data Scientist working at the intersection of public health, epidemiology, and data science.
+I'm an Epidemiologist and Data Scientist working at the intersection of public health, epidemiology, and data science.

 I specialize in analyzing large-scale (health) data, building statistical models, and developing data-driven insights for (public health) decision-making.